Dewieinns/Well_Depth/README.md

 #### V1.0 - The version currently installed
 #### V2.0 - The next version currently in progress.
+#### V2.1 - Custom PCB w/Cloud Logging

-I am currently still in the PCB planning stages of V2.0 and have yet to write any software for it.
+I have had PCBs designed and built for V2.0.
+Am in the process of developing software for it.